Publisher: 2K Sports (2005)

 This arcade-oriented racer is the one gamers have been waiting for.
 If you're like me, you're tired of the Gran Turismo "garage" system, which requires you to buy lousy cars and earn licenses before you can even enter a race.
 In Hot Pursuit 2, you get down to business immediately.
 The Championship mode lets you race against seven other cars, and as you win races new tracks and cars open up automatically.
 The new Hot Pursuit mode throws a multitude of kamikaze police cars at you for some frantic cat and mouse action.
 Both modes are fun and deliver totally different gameplaying experiences.
 The cars handle well, but if you want them to incur damage, you'll need to enable it on the option menu.
 One aspect of the game I was less crazy about were the excessively long

 tracks.
 Each lap can take several minutes, and losing a five-lap race down the stretch can be downright heartbreaking.
 At least the scenery is attractive, including a nice seaside resort and scenic national park.
 The hard-rocking background music is genuinely good and gets your adrenaline pumping.
-In case you have multiple consoles, I'd highly recommend getting the Playstation 2 version over the others.
-The graphics are more vibrant than the washed-out Xbox version, the control feels better, and you get a few extra modes such as "You Be the Cop".
+In case you have multiple consoles, I'd recommend getting the Playstation 2 version over the others.
+The graphics are more vibrant, the control feels better, and you get a few extra modes such as "You Be the Cop".
 Overall, Hot Pursuit 2 provides some high-speed, thrilling racing action.
 I'll take this over Gran Turismo and Nascar any day. © Copyright 2002 The Video Game Critic.

 Publisher: Konami (2004)